BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis/2-harmonics.md

 ## Changing the Power Distribution

-The amplitudes of each *harmonic overtone* still mirrows the amplitude of its counterpart in a sawtooth wave.
+The amplitudes of each *harmonic overtone* still mirrors the amplitude of its counterpart in a sawtooth wave.
 We can further individualize the sound by changing this.
 We can easily choose individual **frequencies**, **amplitudes** and **phases**.

 In the following I use, aside from the fundamental, the 3., 5., 6., 7., 8. and 9-th *harmonics*.
 You can play the pattern while changing the amplitudes and the number of each harmonic to alter the sound.
-You can also add addtional harmonics.
+You can also add additional harmonics.

 ```isc
 (